frob/frob.github.com/_drafts/2015-09-18-modern-drupal7-site-building-tools.md

 ## [Context](https://www.drupal.org/project/context)

-Really it is Context and all the moduels that support Context, such as [Context Entity Field](https://www.drupal.org/project/context_entity_field).
+Really it is Context and all the modules that support Context, such as [Context Entity Field](https://www.drupal.org/project/context_entity_field).
 Context is sort of like the [Rules](https://www.drupal.org/project/rules) Module and core's block placement had a baby.
 It is based on the idea that, if 'thing' is true (condition) then (reaction) will happen.

 At first this module was thought of as an alternative to <span title="the devil">Panels</span>.
 However, it does much more than place blocks.
 With it (and the before mentioned helper module) a site-builder can add a select list to a node and have that select list add classes to the page body or add template suggestions to that node based on the content editor's input --all without code.